 In 1988 after serving 2,000 families, the Board of Directors began expansion plans for the House, increasing the number of bedrooms from 10 to 14.

-The Mid-Missouri Ronald McDonald House officially became Ronald McDonald House Charities® of Mid-Missouri in 1997, and Friends of K.I.D.S was dissolved.
+The Mid-Missouri Ronald McDonald House officially became Ronald McDonald House Charities of Mid-Missouri in 1997, and Friends of K.I.D.S was dissolved.

-The University of Missouri Women’s & Children’s Hospital opened in 2010 at their current location on Keene Street, prompting RMHC-MM to excelerate efforts to build a new House within walking distance of the hospital.
+The University of Missouri Women’s & Children’s Hospital opened in 2010 at their current location on Keene Street, prompting RMHC-MM to accelerate efforts to build a new House within walking distance of the hospital.

 In 2012 construction began on the new Ronald McDonald House located at 3501 E. Lansing; the new House, which features 18 guest rooms all with private bath facilities, opened on October 30, 2013.
+Since that time we have hosted thousands of kids and their families.